roverwing/RoverWingHardware/README.md

 * Data

 In addition, RoverWing contains an internal small NeoPixel LED.
-Normally it blinks green (about 4 times/s); if the battery voltage drops below preset limit, it turns yellow to warn the user.
+Normally it blinks green (about 4 times per second); if the battery voltage drops below preset limit, it turns yellow to warn the user.
 The battery level cutoff can be changed as described in the  documentation of RoverWing library.
 Other than that, the internal NeopIxel LED can not be controlled by the user.

-.. _GPS:
 GPS and compass
 ===============
 RoverWing provides connectors for external GPS and magnetometer (compass)